A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Incorporating Worker Flexibility and Uncertainty

-Now, in the FJSSP-W, each of these machines in $\mathcal{M}_{i,1}$ comes with a set of admissible workers $\mathcal{W}_{i,1,k}$.
-Consequently, the FJSSP format is modified in such a way that the machine-related processing times of the FJSSP instances are replaced by the admissible number of workers for the operation-machine combinations and corresponding processing times of those workers on that machine.
+The conversion process presented in Sec.~\ref{sec:design} is exemplified in Fig.~\ref{fig:textfile_worker}.
+It the extends the first row of the original FJSSP instance description with the number of available workers $w=3$ in the third position.
+In analogy to the FJSSP format, the following lines represent the individual jobs $J_i$ $(i=1,\dots,n)$ of the FJSSP-W instance to be executed by the production environment.
+For each of these jobs, the first value again gives the number of operations $n_i$ to be executed in job $J_i$.
+The second number is the number of machines $m_{i,1}$ available to process the first operation $O_{i,1}$ of job $J_i$.
+In the case of the FJSSP-W, each of these machines $\mathcal{M}_{i,1}$ is now equipped with a set of admissible workers $\mathcal{W}_{i,1,k}$.
+Consequently, the FJSSP instance description format is modified in such a way that the machine-related processing times of the FJSSP instances are replaced by the admissible number of workers for the operation-machine combinations and their corresponding processing times.
 In Fig.~\ref{fig:textfile_worker}, the modifications are highlighted by the black rectangles.
 The first value inside the rectangles indicates how many different workers can be assigned for the operation-machine combination.
 This leading number is followed by the corresponding pairs of worker IDs and associated processing times.

-Example given, the second job $J_2$ in the sample FJSSP-W instance shown in Fig.~\ref{fig:textfile_worker} consists of $n_2=5$ operations.
+Regarding the example in Fig.~\ref{fig:textfile_worker}, the second job $J_2$ in the sample FJSSP-W instance consists of $n_2=5$ operations.
 The first of these operations, i.e. $O_{2,1}$ can be executed on exactly one of the two available machines.
 It is machine $M_1$, which can be operated by exactly one of the three workers, namely the second worker $W_2$.
 Worker $W_2$ can carry out the operation $O_{2,1}$ on machine $M_1$ with processing time $T_{2,1,1,2}=58$.
+Analogously, the second operation $O_{2,2}$ of job $J_2$ can be performed on both machines $M_1$ and $M_2$.
+On machine $M_1$ by one worker, that is, worker $W_3$ with processing time $T_{2,2,1,3}=37$.
+On machine $M_2$ the same operation can be performed by two workers.
+Worker $W_1$ requires $T_{2,2,2,1}=30$ time units and worker $W_3$ has a processing time of $T_{2,2,2,3}=37$.